 5 Ways to Sell a House that Needs Major Repairs

-If you’re looking for advice on how to sell a house that needs major repairs, you’ve come to the right place.
-Selling a house in poor condition is tricky, but it can be done if you’re willing to do the research and put in the work.
+We won’t lie: Selling a house in poor condition is tricky, but it can be done if you’re willing to do the research and put in the work.

 1. Remodel Your House Before Listing